But God is Faithful!

 Lamentations 3:22-23

-The year was 1866, and in a log cabin in the little town of Franklin, KY, Thomas Obadiah Chisholm was born.
+The year was 1866, and in a log cabin in the tiny town of Franklin, KY, Thomas Obadiah Chisholm was born.

-Although he never went to high school or college, he became an elementary school teacher at age 16.
-Five years later, he was named associate editor of the Franklin Favorite, the local newspaper.
+Although he never attended high school or college, he became an elementary school teacher at age 16.
+Five years later, he was named the local newspaper’s associate editor of the Franklin Favorite.

 He was never in good health and was often an invalid.